Mahabubabad district

 Mahabubabad district is a district in the Indian state of Telangana.
-The district was carved out from the erstwhile Warangal district following the re-organisation of districts in the state in October 2016.
 The district shares boundaries with Suryapet, Khammam, Bhadradri, Warangal, Mulugu and Jangaon districts.

 Geography

 The district is spread over an area of 2,876.70 km2.
 The region is mostly plain with occasional hillocks.
 Most of the land is used for agriculture.
 The mandals Bayyaram and Garla have rich iron ore and coal deposits.
 It also has Bheemunipadam waterfall and Edubavula waterfall.
-There are several popular hillocks such as Pandavula Guttalu in Bayyaram Mandal (Pandavula Guhalu, Thirumalagiri is different one, located in Jayshankar Bhupalpally district, east of Warangal).
+There are several popular hillocks such as Pandavula Gutta in Bayyaram Mandal (Pandavula Guhalu, Thirumalagiri is different one, located in Jayshankar Bhupalpally district, east of Warangal).